platformsh/fwp-prestashop/README.md

-# Prestashop template for Platform.sh
+# Prestashop template for Flexible Web Publisher on Platform.sh

 ## How to install